naokimas/naokimasuda.github.io/gsd-student-travel.md

   - If the total is over $1200, it is fine.
 We will pay only up to $1200.
 - Name of your advisor and the confirmation that the advisor has agreed with the proposed travel.
 - The title and author list of your presentation.
+- Declare all other funding sources, if any, that support the proposed travel.
+I will only pay the deficit.
 - The reimbursement will be done after the travel.
 You need to submit an expense claim on CONCUR (see UB website to learn how to do that) with budget codes I will tell you.

 ## Why you should travel